-The trawl data were tested with Student's t-test for differences of means, and with the F-test for differences in standard deviation.
-Linear regression was used to test if there was a trend over time in the bottom trawl catches of cod and haddock, that i.e. if the slopes of the regression lines were significantly different from zero.
+The trawl data were tested with Student's t-test for differences of means, and with the Ftest for differences in standard deviation.
+Linear regression was used to test if there was a trend over time in the bottom trawl catches of cod and haddock, that means, if the slopes of the regression lines were significantly different from zero.

 To study variations in catch rates with regard to diurnal or semidiurnal cycles, a correlation matrix was made.
-Total weight of each species per trawl station were related to mean values per trawl haul of light level, temperature, current speed, relative current direction as well as the acoustic values in the bottom and the pelagic channels.
+Total weight of each species per trawl station were related to mean values per trawl haul of light level, temperature, current speed, relative current direction as well as the acoustic values in the bottom - and the pelagic channels.

-Time series analyses were conducted to study variations in the acoustic recordings.
-Due to missing values in the stormy period, only data from 1 to 8 April were used.
-Since the current was measured with 10 minute intervals, we used this time axis as a standard and interpolated the acoustic-recordings and light levels accordingly.
+Time series analysis were conducted to study variations in the acoustic recordings.
+Due to missing values in the stormy period, only data from 1 to 8 of April was used.
+Since the current was measured with 10 minutes interval, we used this time axis as a standard and interpolated the acoustical recordings and light levels accordingly.